 Show curiosity and draw out positive emotions.
 Consider asking: “What’s the most interesting part of your job?”
 “What current projects are you working on?”
 “What project or accomplishment are you most proud of?”
 “What do you like to do outside of work?”
 It’s a good rule of thumb to match the depth of dialogue to the function of the environment you’re in.
 Try not to be too nosy.

 End the conversation

-- Ending the conversation.
-‘It’s been great chatting with you, and we should definitely keep in touch (hand them your business card)’.
-‘I’ve loved chatting with you, but I need to catch up with a few others, hopefully I’ll see you later on.’
-‘I’m sorry I have to step away, but I’ve enjoyed chatting with you.’
-‘It’s been great chatting and I hope we can reconnect—do you have Facebook/Twitter/Email?’
+End the conversation smoothly and politely.
+If you feel you’ve made a meaningful connection, be sure to exchange contact information.
+Some examples of parting lines include: “It’s been great chatting with you, and we should definitely keep in touch (hand them your business card).”
+“I’ve loved chatting with you, but I need to catch up with a few others, hopefully I’ll see you later on.”
+“I’m sorry I have to step away, but I’ve enjoyed chatting with you.” “‘It’s been great chatting and I hope we can reconnect—do you have a LinkedIn/Twitter/Email?”

 Some selected references:

 Graham, Allison.
 “Hate Small Talk?
 These 5 Questions Will Help You Work Any Room.”
 Fast Company.
 Retrieved from http://www.fastcompany.com/1843752/hate-small-talk-these-5-questions-will-help-you-work-any-room, on 8/26/2016.

 Levy, Julie.
 How to Talk to Strangers: The Art of Small Talk.
 Workshop held at Brooklyn Brainery on 10/1/2015.